 Limit environments, activities, people, and other relapse triggers.

-Get Sunshine – Getting exposed to enough sun helps us make vitamin D which plays a massive role in improving our mood and keep our genes functioning like they should.
+Get Sunshine – Getting exposed to enough sun helps us make vitamin D which plays a massive role in improving our mood by regulating serotonin production and also keeps our genes functioning like they should.

 Eat Healthily – Our diet plays a huge role in how we feel.
 Try to reduce or eliminate sugar and other refined carbohydrates, and other unhealthy processed foods from your diet for a week and see if you feel better.

 Exercise – All forms of activity are good.
 However, group activities and high-intensity exercise likely will have the most benefit to reshape your brain and body, while also releasing endorphins that help you feel good (R).

 Consider talk therapy – Some addictions are best to talk about.
 Find a local therapist or find an online therapist.

 Fish oil – Shown to reduce inflammation, which is strongly linked to depression, and altered cognitive function.
 Aim for high DHA and EPA containing fish oils and always refrigerate them after opening.